gabrielgordbegli/paperswithprompts/README.md

 # Papers with Prompts

 Welcome to the `paperswithprompts.com` repository!
-This website is a dedicated platform for prompt engineers and researchersto discover and share machine learning papers containing prompts.
+This website is a dedicated platform for prompt engineers and researchers to discover and share machine learning papers containing prompts.

 ## How to Add a Paper